Cog-Creators/Red-DiscordBot/docs/guide_cog_creation.rst

 Becoming an Approved Cog Creator
 --------------------------------

 :doc:`/guide_cog_creators` explains the Cog Creator Application process and lists requirements and good practices for Cog Creators.
-This information is worth following for anyone creating cogs for Red, regardless of if you plan to publish your cogs or not.
+This information is worth following for anyone creating cogs for Blue, regardless of if you plan to publish your cogs or not.

 --------------------
 Additional resources